cloudfoundry-community/gautocloud/README.md

 Gautocloud provides a simple abstraction that golang based applications can use to discover information about the cloud environment on which they are running, to connect to services automatically with ease of use in mind.
-It provides out-of-the-box support for discovering common services on Heroku and Cloud Foundry cloud platforms, and it supports custom automatic connectors.
+It provides out-of-the-box support for discovering common services on Heroku, Cloud Foundry and kubernetes cloud platforms, and it supports custom automatic connectors.

 This project can be assimilated to the [spring-cloud-connector](https://github.com/spring-cloud/spring-cloud-connectors) project